optuna/optuna-integration/README.md

 $ conda install -c conda-forge optuna-integration
 ```

-Optuna-Integration supports Python 3.7 or newer.
+Optuna-Integration supports from Python 3.7 to Python 3.10.

 Also, we also provide Optuna docker images on [DockerHub](https://hub.docker.com/r/optuna/optuna).